Lee Popkin

 Lee’s notable representations and victories include:

-• Stephens v.
-Monsanto.
-Trial counsel to Monsanto in a product liability action relating to the company’s weedkiller, Roundup, and its alleged link to non-Hodgkin’s lymphoma.
-After a five-month trial, the California jury returned a complete defense verdict on all claims.
+• Defending Monsanto in a landmark product liability trial over claims that its weedkiller, Roundup, causes cancer.
+After a five-month trial, the jury returned a complete defense verdict.

-• Global Holdings v.
-Church & Dwight, Co., Inc. Secured dismissal of state and federal dilution claims in Lanham Act action regarding a consumer product.
+• Securing dismissal of state and federal dilution claims brought by an apparel brand against client Church & Dwight.
 The court’s decision made new law in the Second Circuit on the issue of whether a valid registration preempts state law claims of dilution.

 Before joining Proskauer, Lee served as law clerk to the Honorable Sarah S. Vance of the United States District Court for the Eastern District of Louisiana.
 She received her J.D. cum laude from Harvard Law School.